Pendo Review: In-Depth 2026 Analysis

 Pendo's strengths center on understanding what happens inside your product.
 But product usage data becomes far more useful when connected to the business context surrounding it: who those users are, what companies they represent, whether those accounts show buying signals, and how to reach the decision-makers.
 This is where ZoomInfo fits naturally alongside Pendo.

-ZoomInfo is a B2B go-to-market platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph processes 1.5B+ data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context shows not just what happened, but why, and what to do next.
 Teams access this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 We've included a look at how ZoomInfo complements Pendo later in this review.
 If you're ready to see what happens when product usage data meets B2B intelligence, you can start with ZoomInfo here.